dmurfet/therisingsea/content/post/seminar-ch.md

 * The functional programming language Haskell compiles to an extension of System F. There was a recent [blog post](http://www.stephendiehl.com/posts/ghc_03.html) by Stephen Diehl on this, and a [talk by Simon Peyton Jones](https://www.youtube.com/watch?v=uR_VzYxvbxg).

-* An interesting [podcast](http://typetheorypodcast.com/) on Type Theory.

-* Videos from the [ICFP 2016](https://www.youtube.com/channel/UCwRL68qZFfub1Ep1EScfmBw?app=desktop) functional programming conference.

-* Videos from a recent functional programming conference [Compose](https://www.youtube.com/playlist?list=PLNoHgLVTxtaqo1c_V2I-8wkDrCGImb9v5&app=desktop) in Melbourne.

-* Video of Yann LeCun on [Deep Learning and the Future of AI](https://www.youtube.com/watch?v=wofXCQXq1pg).
-Perhaps there is a missing *differentiable* column in the Curry-Howard correspondence.
-From 49:30 of the video: "Analogy through algebra: this is very important because a lot of us have been thinking that reasoning should not be done through logic or rules, but should be done through continuous mathematics.
-And the reason for that is that instead of symbols you have vectors, instead of logical operations you have continuous mathematical operations like linear algebra.
-The reason for doing is that is that now every operation the machine does is differentiable, so you can train it to do reasoning." (see 55:00 for memory).